 2. Child and Pet Safety: With motorization, all cords are eliminated, which removes the peril of strangulation or injury.
 Children aged 16-36 months are especially prone to this danger, according to an article in U.S. News & World Report.

 3. Lower Heating and AC Bills ? and Being Green: If your home has a large bank of windows, oversized windows or any windows facing east, west or south, you are probably paying too much for your utility bills due to too much sunlight (or not enough sunlight) entering your home at the wrong time of day.
 A timer or sun sensor would automatically open and close window treatments at a time you specify, thus reducing your energy consumption.
+It is also a great idea to make sure your heater and AC is in top condition to ensure maximum efficiency.
+My friend recommended fresno heating repair to keep my equipment in top shape.

 4. Home Safety: Just as I stated above, even while you’re out, your home will have the appearance of being occupied when you set timers on your shades and blinds.